 - Opening force of ring-pull cans

 - Tearing off opening tabs, for example, those on lids

 - Opening and closing lids with snap locks

 The ability to peel off dimensionally stable or rigid packaging depends on material combinations, machine parameters, and on sealed seam and tear-off geometries.
 Performing a test of the peel forces with a special peel test kit can help to optimize these elements.
 The most important value is the cracking force, but the regularity of the sealing is also significant.

-A benefit of the ZwickRoell peel test kit is the exact alignment of the delaminated area with the test axis: The packaging is tracked automatically by the sliding specimen table and this ensures a consistent and reproducible measurement of the load because a peeling angle of 90° is always guaranteed.
+A benefit of the ZwickRoell peel test kit is the exact alignment of the delaminated area with the test axis: The packaging is tracked automatically by the sliding specimen table and this ensures a consistent and reproducible measurement of the load.
+The opening angle is based on the manual opening and can be varied between 90° and 155°.
 Furthermore the kit enables flexible adjustment to fit to different packaging shapes and heights.

 Compression tests have different purposes, for example:

 Determination of stacking characteristics: There are different methods, depending on the standard and material being used.
-One or more packages are loaded until failure, from which the maximum stacking height can be determined.
+One or more packages are loaded up to failure, enabling the maximum stacking height to be determined.
 This test can also be performed on plastic cups with completely filled trays.
 Or a certain load may be applied for a preset length of time or until failure.

 Determining the inherent stiffness: This test provides information for the packaging manufacturing process.
 The package is loaded with a defined force on closing (lid attachment) and must withstand this process without becoming damaged.